321 Data Backup Strategy Explained

 To implement the 3 2 1 rule, you need to:

-• Choose a reliable backup software: Select backup software that automatically protects your data and is easy to use when you are recovering your data.
+• Choose reliable backup software: Select backup software that automatically protects your data and is easy to use when recovering it.
 Ensure it supports various storage mediums, including cloud services and D2D, and has the expected features such as encryption, versioning, compression, and scheduling options to notify you upon completion.

 • Choose a backup frequency: Once you determine how often you need to back up your data, do it.
 Conscope the frequency of your editing or updating essential files.
 These are the options among which we have the settings such as daily, weekly, monthly and on demand.